RubyLane/rl_json/README.md

 Tcl_Obj type to store the parsed JSON document.
-The [json] command directly manipulates values whose string representation is valid JSON, in a similar way to how the [dict] command directly manipulates values whose string representaion is a valid dictionary.
+The [json] command directly manipulates values whose string representation is valid JSON, in a similar way to how the [dict] command directly manipulates values whose string representation is a valid dictionary.
 It is similar to [dict] in performance.

 Also provided is a command [json template] which generates JSON documents by interpolating values into a template from a supplied dictionary or